Board of Directors

 Carolyn Stimmel – Board Member

-“Joining The Foundation and aligning with the mission of preserving the history of Dude Ranching brings immense joy to me.
-It is an honor to work alongside these dedicated members on the Foundation that have deep ties, traditions and loyalties to the Dude Ranching Industry.”
+“Joining the Foundation and aligning with the mission of preserving the history of Dude Ranching brings immense joy to me.
+It is an honor to work alongside these dedicated Foundation members who have deep ties, traditions, and loyalties to the Dude Ranching industry.”

 Hunter Sullivan – Board Member

-I am fortunate to say I have extensive ranch and outdoor experience and a true passion for ranch life.
-Before finding my home at the CM Ranch, I spent 8 years at the Spotted Horse Ranch south of Jackson, where I served as Ranch Operations Manager.
-I also had broad backcountry and fly-fishing experience.
-My wife Mollie, myself, and our two children, Luke and Nora have been the CM Managers for 10+ years now.
-Our love of the CM grows with every passing season and we continue to carry on the rich traditions that the CM is well known for, with a few added touches of our own.
-There is no better place to raise our children and grow our family.
+Hunter has always felt fortunate to have extensive outdoor experience and a true passion for ranch life.
+Before finding his home at the CM Ranch, Hunter spent eight years at the Spotted Horse Ranch south of Jackson where he served as Ranch Operations Manager.
+Alongside their two children, Hunter and his wife, Mollie, have managed the CM Ranch for nearly fifteen years.
+Their love for the CM Ranch grows with each passing season as they continue to uphold its rich traditions while adding their own unique touches.
+They believe there is no better place to raise their children and grow their family.
+In addition to serving as a Foundation director, Hunter is also vice president of the DRA.

 Doug Van Berkum – Board Member

-Prior to dude ranching I was involved as an educator and fund-raiser in higher education.
+Before embarking on his dude ranching journey, Doug was an educator and fundraiser in higher education.